goinggo/beego-mgo/README.md

 The utilities folder is just that, support for the web application, mostly used by the services.
 You have exception handling support, extended logging support and the mongo support.

 The abstraction layer for executing MongoDB queries and commands help hide the boilerplate code away into the base service and mongo utility code.

+Using environmental variables for the configuration parameters provides a best practice for minimizing security risks.
+The scripts in the zscripts folder contains the environment variables required to run the web application.
+In a real project these settings would never be saved in source control.